Sign-Indefinite Helicity and the Structure of Weak Turbulence in Inertial and Non-Hermitian Waves

 These systems therefore provide a controlled framework for investigating how helicity influences turbulent cascades in anisotropic, wave-dominated flows.
 In the helical basis, helicity decomposes into sign-definite contributions associated with the two circular polarizations of each Fourier mode.
 This decomposition allows one to isolate subsets of resonant interactions in which helicity becomes effectively positive-definite.
 As we show below, interactions within such subsets reverse the direction of energy transfer: sign-definite helicity interactions drive an inverse cascade, even though the full system admits a direct cascade.
-This complements earlier observations that small-scale intermittency is reduced in systems with such constraints compared to fully isotropic \ac{3D} turbulence \cite{chen2024odd}.
+This complements earlier observations that small-scale intermittency is reduced in systems with such constraints compared to fully isotropic \ac{3D} turbulence \cite{chen2024odd}. \addMS{Related phenomena were previously observed in the context of strong turbulence by \cite{biferale2012inverse}, where the 3D Navier--Stokes equations were projected onto positive-helicity states.
+In that setting, both energy and helicity become sign-definite invariants, leading to an inverse energy cascade analogous to the role played by enstrophy conservation in 2D turbulence.
+In contrast, the present work considers weak turbulence in the full system, where both helicity signs remain active.
+Nevertheless, we show analytically that resonant interactions restricted to modes of the same helicity sign still transfer a fraction of the energy upscale.}

 To characterize these cascades, we introduce a natural gauge fixing for the energy flux that separates isotropic and anisotropic contributions.
 This allows us to identify the unique scale-invariant solutions that support a nonzero radial flux.
 Exploiting the scale invariance of the governing equations, and without imposing the strongly anisotropic limit, we derive the scale-invariant component of the energy spectrum.
 Our analysis shows that anisotropic wave turbulence fundamentally organizes energy transfer through angular structure on the unit sphere, where forcing may be applied without loss of generality.
 From this angular distribution, the cascade proceeds radially—though anisotropically—in a scale-invariant manner.
 This viewpoint improves upon previous treatments that impose strong anisotropy at the outset and consequently produce nonphysical divergences in the predicted energy spectrum.